-You are now ready to tow.
-After checking the traffic, signal that you are about to pull away and start slowly.
+After thoroughly inspecting your hitch, brakes and tires you should be ready to tow.
+Check traffic, signal that you are about to pull away, and start slowly.
 Look often in your mirrors, and observe the action of the trailer, then carefully move into the proper lane of traffic.
 Remember that the trailer wheels will not follow the path of the car's wheels, therefore, wider turns are necessary when turning to the left or to the right.

 On freeways or expressways try to pick the lane you want, and stay in it.
 Always maintain plenty of space between you and the car ahead, at least the length of the car plus trailer, for every ten miles per hour.
 Remember that in order to pass another vehicle, you will need longer to accelerate.
 You must also allow for the length of the trailer when returning to the right hand lane.
-On a two lane road, cars will be lining up behind you because you travel at a lower speed.
-It is both courteous and sensible to signal, pull onto the shoulder, and let them pass.
-Your Airstream is designed to be towed easily at any legal speed, so if you are not careful you may be inclined to forget it is there.